onedata/onedata-documentation/doc/administering_onedata/openid_saml_configuration.md

 modules.
 Please refer to the oz-worker source code for the behaviours and implementation guide.

-Each plugin must implement the `auth_plugin_behaviour`, which has one callback - `type/0`, that returns the type of the plugin:
+Each plugin must implement the `onezone_plugin_behaviour`, which has one callback - `type/0`, that returns the type of the plugin:
 `attribute_mapper | entitlement_parser | openid_plugin`.